Synternet/syntropy-cli/README.md

-  get-connections           Retrieves network connections. get-endpoints             List all endpoints. get-networks              List all networks. get-providers             Retrieve a list of providers. get-topology              Retrieves networks topology. login                     Login with username and password. manage-network-endpoints  Add/Remove endpoints to/from a network.
+  get-connections           Retrieves network connections. get-endpoints             List all endpoints. get-networks              List all networks. get-providers             Retrieve a list of endpoint providers. get-topology              Retrieves networks topology. login                     Login with username and password. manage-network-endpoints  Add/Remove endpoints to/from a network.